-'''

-coconut.convenience.parse(code="", mode="sys", state=False)
+coconut.convenience.parse(code="", mode="sys", state=False, keep_internal_state=None)

-'''

-Likely the most useful of the convenience functions, parse takes Coconut code as input and outputs the equivalent compiled Python code. mode is used to indicate the context for the parsing and state is the state object storing the compilation parameters to use as obtained from get_state (if False, uses the global state object).
+Likely the most useful of the convenience functions, parse takes Coconut code as input and outputs the equivalent compiled Python code. mode is used to indicate the context for the parsing and state is the state object storing the compilation parameters to use as obtained from get_state (if False, uses the global state object). keep_internal_state determines whether the state object will keep internal state (such as what custom operators have been declared)-if None, internal state will be kept iff you are not using the global state.